JadeBerg/Second_Demo/README.md

 > 6) `Elastic container registry` for keeping our image(ECR)
 > 7) `Iam Role` for giving access our instances to ECR(ReadOnly)
 > 8) `Null resource` for local build our image and push to ECR

+### Description of files in main directory

+> `main.tf` - my infrastructure build with terraform modules in this file we describe our modules

+> `var.tf` - in this file i keep region for my infrastructure, which i use in code very often

+> `output.tf` - this file output the url to our load balancer for convenience

+> `mod` - in this directory we have our modules for build our infrastructure

+> `app_docker` - in this directory we have our application, Dockerfile and Makefile